Siege of Masada: Scholarly analysis

+Masada myth

+The Masada myth is the early Zionist retelling of the Siege of Masada, a selectively constructed narrative based on Josephus's account, with the Sicarii instead depicted as national heroes, and in which the Sicarii were described as a splinter group of the Zealots.

-The siege of Masada is often revered in modern Israel as "a symbol of Jewish heroism".
-According to Klara Palotai, "Masada became a symbol for a heroic 'last stand' for the State of Israel and played a major role for Israel in forging national identity".
+The siege of Masada and the resulting Masada myth is often revered in modern Israel as "a symbol of Jewish heroism".
+According to Klara Palotai, "Masada became a symbol for a heroic 'last stand' for the State of Israel and played a major role for Israel in forging national identity."

 To Israel, it symbolized the courage of the warriors of Masada, the strength they showed when they were able to keep hold of Masada for almost three years, and their choice of death over slavery in their struggle against an aggressive empire.
 Masada had become "the performance space of national heritage", the site of military ceremonies.
 Palotai states how Masada "developed a special 'love affair' with archeology" because the site had drawn people from all around the world to help locate the remnants of the fortress and the battle that occurred there.